stuporglue/fastback/README.md

  * Mobile friendly
  * Convert non-web-friendly image formats on the fly (eg. HEIC)
  * Sharing buttons for Facebook, WhatsApp and email
- * Basic authentication [NOT YET IMPLEMENTED]
+ * Basic password protection
  * Easy to set up (for a web app) [PARTIALLY IMPLEMENTED]

 Disclaimers and Decisions
 -------------------------

 I'm making this for myself and my family.
-It is provided as-is.
-I will support it as possible, when possible.
-Please feel free to submit bug reports and feature requests.

 Fastback is designed to be simple and for use by a small, trusted group.
 The default settings leave the config file and sqlite files accessable which may give users information about your server or the users and passwords you have configured.

-It is written with command line tools, PHP and jQuery because they're simple, time tested and will still be around for a long time.
-I know they're not the trendiest tools, but I know them well and they're relatively easy to read.
+Please feel free to submit bug reports and feature requests.

 Prerequisites
 -------------